The first year of college will certainly be an experience. But what kind of experience will it be?

 The FYE program synthesizes all the pieces of your first-year experience:

 This initial one-day immersion gets you acclimated to our campus, registered for fall classes, and acquainted with your classmates, faculty mentor and orientation staff.
-You will even receive your first assignment: your summer reading which is A More Beautiful Question: The Power of Inquiry to Spark Breakthrough Ideas, by Warren Berger.
+You will even receive your first assignment: your summer reading which is Becoming a Learner: Realizing the Opportunity of Education by Matthews L. Sanders.

 Welcome Week, which starts five days before regular classes begin, provides the opportunities for you to dive headlong into the North Central experience.
 You’ll have a chance to get settled, explore the campus and downtown Naperville, get your books and meet new friends.